 12:45 - 14:30

-Short Introduction of Scientific Posters by Authors with Subsequent Poster Tour
+Short Introduction of Scientific Posters by Authors and Lunch-Time Poster Tour with Authors (EDC)

 Moderated by Prof. Dr. Birgit Glüsen, TH Köln, University of Applied Sciences